Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 To turn on the unit just start rowing or press a button.
 The monitor automatically shuts off after 4 minutes of inactivity.

-Check out the video below for a quick tutorial of the PM5 monitor on the Concept2 Model E:
+Check out the video below for a quick tutorial on the PM5 monitor on the Concept2 Model E:

-Being commercial-grade means no parts on the Model E are low quality.
-The frame features an extruded aluminum I-beam monorail with stainless steel seat track and is powder-coated with a clear topcoat for extra durability.
+The Model E rower frame features an extruded aluminum I-beam monorail with stainless steel seat track and is powder-coated with a clear topcoat for extra durability.

 The flywheel is connected to the handle by a durable nickel-plated steel chain, which requires less maintenance than the steel chain on the Model D.